jwmathis/CLI_BankingApp/README.md

 - **Unicode Support**: Displays emojis and other symbols to enhance user experience.

 ---
+## Downloading the App
+1. Navigate to the Releases section of this repository.
+2. Find the latest release and click on it.
+3. Download the .exe file (for Windows only).
+4. Run the application.

 ## Setup and Installation
+To build the application from the source code:

 1. Clone the repository:
 ```